 Let’s start with the basics first.
 When students volunteer, they typically serve their communities as part of a broader goal.
-Showing compassion by helping others is the best, but may not be the only, reason.
-Many public and private schools require students to volunteer for high school graduation.
-Extracurricular clubs often include community service hours among their members’ required activities.
+Showing compassion by helping others is one of many reason you may serve your community.
+For example, many public and private high schools require students to volunteer for high school graduation.
+Most career and Technical Education (CTE) programs require internships, paid or unpaid.
+Extracurricular clubs like National Honor Society require community service hours for membership.
+Future pre-med students need both health volunteering and job shadowing hours.
 Tracking your volunteer hours is always a good idea.
-Chances are, someone will not only want you to show your hours, but provide some kind of verification.
+Chances are, someone will not only want you to show your hours, but provide proof as well.

 How to Track Hours for VolunteerCrowd Projects